Primary School’s Sports Funding 2017-18

 How will we be spending the Sports Funding and who will benefit?

-The table below shows how Christ Church will spend its allocation: £8,899
+See below how Christ Church will spend its allocation: £8,899 (an additional £4,000 has been added to the budget)

 The school has joined with Streetly Academy in their role as a specialist PE and sport provider.
 Christ Church will be invited to participate in a wide range of sporting competitions.